upmusings/upshift/words/_posts/2020-10-28-perfect-blindness.md

 date: 2020-10-29 15:42:47 +0300
 ---

-One aphorism i'have been pondering lately:
+<center>One aphorism i'have been pondering lately:

 **...
 In a perfect world, everyone is blind.**

 Perfect.
 Blindness?
-Really, Everyone?
+Really, Everyone?</center>

 <br>